 Advertise With Us

-Disclaimer: Provider information, features, and pricing are based on publicly available data as of early 2026 and may change without notice.
-Pre-existing condition acceptance, screening criteria, and additional premiums vary significantly between providers and depend on individual medical circumstances.
-Always complete the medical screening with each provider before comparing outcomes.
-Compare.org.nz may earn referral fees from some providers listed above.
+Disclaimer: Provider information, features, and screening criteria are based on publicly available data as of early 2026 and may change without notice.
+Pre-existing condition acceptance, premium loadings, and exclusions vary significantly between providers and depend on your individual medical circumstances.
+Always complete the medical screening with each provider to compare actual outcomes.
+InsuranceCompared.com.au may earn referral fees from some providers listed above.

 What Affects Your Premium with Pre-existing Conditions

-Pre-existing conditions are a major premium factor, but the impact depends on several variables.
+Pre-existing conditions have a major influence on premium pricing, but the extent depends on several variables.

 💊